-The Post says the emails suggest Levinson was working at the direction of CIA analyst Anne Jablonski.
-Jablonski denies Levinson was working under her direction, saying she did not know at the time that Levinson had gone to Iran.
+The Post says the emails suggest Levinson was working at the direction of the CIA analyst, Anne Jablonski.
+She denies this, saying she did not know at the time that Levinson had gone to Iran.

 The reports say an internal CIA probe into the matter eventually led to the disciplining of 10 employees, including three who were fired.
 The spy agency is also said to have paid the Levinson family $2.5 million to avoid a lawsuit.

 U.S. National Security Council spokesperson Caitlin Hayden refused to comment on any affiliation between Levinson and the U.S. government.
-She said U.S. officials strongly pushed for the stories not to be printed out of concern for Levinson's safety.
+But she said U.S. officials strongly pushed for the stories not to be printed out of concern for his safety.

-The 65-year-old Levinson was last heard from in 2010, when his family received a short video of him pleading for help and saying he was sick.
-Iran firmly denies holding him or knowledge of his whereabouts.
+The 65-year-old was last heard from in 2010, when Levinson's family received a short video of him pleading for help and saying he was sick.
+Iran firmly denies holding him or knowing where he is.

-The news reports say U.S. officials still believe Iran either is holding him or knows of his whereabouts, and that they had hoped the statement would give Tehran a chance to release him.
+But the reports Thursday said U.S. officials still believe Iran either is holding him or knows his whereabouts, and that they had hoped the statement would give Tehran a chance to release him.

-"I don’t have any comment whatsoever on the condition with respect to employment or any other issue," he said, adding that the issue of Levinson's whereabouts has been raised on a continuing basis.
+"I don't have any comment whatsoever on the condition with respect to employment or any other issue," he said" Kerry said the issue of his whereabouts has been raised on a continuing basis.